PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 API, artifact, dependency, pass-order, scope, callback, or TensorFlow boundary changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The callback-bearing context composition is now implemented for exactly four recovery contexts.
+Their repeated ModelIR/LayoutState/diagnostics fields are replaced by one explicit `ModelIRPassContext`, and all four lowerer constructors receive the Session-owned object directly.
+Builders resolve the three shared identities through that object while retaining all ten callback identities and their argument contracts.
+The diagnostics-free SINet terminal context remains unchanged.
+This reduces the production diff by twenty lines without changing runtime order, pass IDs, scope lifetime, diagnostics, or public behavior.

+The 100-test focused parent/child callback set, 317-test related orchestration/
+shared-context/architecture set, 31 pass-efficiency tests, 11 TensorFlow-import-
+blocked tests, and 32 central lowerer core smoke tests pass.
+Focused formatting, lint, Python compilation, and whitespace checks pass; the lowerer retains only its two pre-existing F401 findings.
+No real-model conversion or broad corpus suite ran.
+No public API, CLI, artifact, dependency, corpus exclusion, operation-count tier, pass policy, callback, or TensorFlow boundary changed.
+PR
+#952 remains closed, and no pull request was created, reopened, or updated.